 Use Meeting Management Software for Better Meeting Space Utilization

 AskCody improves meeting management by letting workers search all available meeting rooms and desks to find the right size room with the right features, and even get directions to the meeting rooms.

 Understanding when and how workers are using meeting rooms can prevent under or overutilization.
-For example, two workers booking a boardroom to brainstorm for 15 minutes simply because there is no other space to work together.
-Or, a group of 15 waiting a week for a critical meeting because there is nowhere to meet.
+This will in return enhance your office and space utilization and the efficiency of your workplace.
+For example, two workers book a boardroom to brainstorm for 15 minutes simply because there is no other space to work together.
+Or a group of 15 waiting a week for a critical meeting because there is nowhere to meet.